vdhamer/Photo-Club-Hub/Photo Club Hub/Documentation/FAQ_en.md

 <details><summary>Click to expand or collapse answer</summary></p>

-No. The emphasis is currently on growth in the Netherlands, but the app can be used worldwide.
+No. The emphasis is currently on growth in the Netherlands, but the app targets worldwide usage.

 For this the app supports two languages: Dutch and English.
 In English the app is called "Photo Club Hub" instead of "Fotoclub Hub".
-The sister app "Photo Club Hub HTML" also supports both languages.
+The sister app "Photo Club Hub HTML" aka "Fotoclub Hub HTML" also supports both languages.
-</details></p>

-</li><li>

-### Does a club have to be a member of the Fotobond?

-<details><summary>Click to expand or collapse answer</summary></p>
-No. The app can handle clubs that are not members of the Fotobond perfectly well.
-There are dozens of examples to be found on the maps.
-Foreign clubs are of course also not members of the (Dutch) Royal Fotobond.
 </details></p>

 </li><li>